iguana/tellthat/README.md

 # Tell That

+*NOTE* This is a very early version, everything will change until version 1.0.0 is released

 Command Line tool to call someone and tell them something, and (optionally) get a confirmation.

 Requires a [SignalWire account](https://signalwire.com/).